-Back in January 2015, I made my first long overdue visit to the beautiful Goldmyer Hot Springs, located 25 miles northeast of North Bend in the Upper Middle Fork Valley.
+Back in January 2015 I made my first long overdue visit to the beautiful Goldmyer Hot Springs, located 25 miles northeast of North Bend in the Upper Middle Fork Valley.
 What I didn’t expect?
-A rainy day and perfect storm would push the Snoqualmie River to reach its 8th highest flood stage in recorded history!
-Little did I know that two friends and I would end up stranded by historic flood waters and it would turn into one of my most memorable adventures.
+A rainy day and perfect storm would push the Snoqualmie River to its 8th highest flood stage on record, stranding me and two friends high up the Middle Fork Valley thanks to historic flood waters.
+The trip remains once of my most memorable adventures.

-At the time, much of the Middle Fork was being repaved thanks to a huge federal highway project.
+At the time, a huge federal highway project to repave the Middle Fork was underway.
 Though the drive to Goldmyer wasn’t as legendary as it once was, it still required driving five miles on a notoriously rough road between the Taylor Bridge and the Dingford trailhead.
-A high clearance vehicle and 4WD is highly recommended.
-If the road is impassable, Goldmyer can easily turn into a tough 20+ mile outing.
+A high clearance vehicle and 4WD has always been highly recommended.
+If the road is impassable, Goldmyer can easily turn into a tough 20+ mile outing and there is no cell service beyond the lower Middle Fork Valley.
 Reservations are required as the number of visitors is limited to 20 per day.